 Best Gas Log Splitter Review

-This 25-Ton gas log splitter from Champion Power Equipment is our top rated choice for anyone looking for a mid-size gas wood splitter.
-It's the newer version of the previous 22-ton model (92221) and is the best log splitter in its class.
+This 25-Ton gas log splitter from Champion Power Equipment is our top rated choice for anyone looking for a mid-size gas wood splitter and a bigger budget.
+The option to use it as a vertical splitter is great if you're tired of bending down to load and pickup logs.

 It looks the same as the previous model but they've upped the splitting force a bit and reduced the price.
 It's powered by a reliable 224cc engine that starts first time with minimal effort.

-It can be used as both a vertical and horizontal splitter and switches quickly and easily between modes.
 It comes with log catchers included.
-The quick 12 second cycle time and auto-return function means you'll be able to work really quickly with this machine.
+The quick 11 second cycle time and auto-return function means you'll be able to work really quickly with this machine.
 Champion say that it can achieve 300 cycles per hour.

 Electric Log Splitter